FenaOchs/Ochs_et_al.2023/SIMinspector_Mainobject_Fiji/README.md

 This macro will assume that the largest object in the image is the nucleus that needs to be saved.
 If there is more that one nucleus per image then only the largest one will be kept.
 If you have more than one nucleus then simply either loose one or separate them before running the macro.

 ## Installation
 Download [this file](https://github.com/FenaOchs/Ochs_et_al.2023/releases/download/v1/SIMinspector_Mainobject_Fiji.ijm).
-Then in Fiji go to `Plugins > Install`, select the newly downloaded file and save in your Fiji Plugins folder.
+Then in Fiji go to `Plugins > Install...`, select the newly downloaded file and save in your Fiji Plugins folder.
 `SIMinspector_Mainobject_Fiji` will then appear in your Plugins menu.

 ## Dependencies